|lds.org media images|

 Instead, you will find words like great, wonderful, perfect, redeeming, and everlasting to describe the kind of love that Christ has for us.

 The word unconditional is an adjective meaning; not subject to any conditions.
 That does not coincide with what I understand about God, His laws, principles.
-His love is everlasting and great, but He will always love us, but God does not tolerate any and all behavior.
+His love is everlasting and great, and He will always love us, but God does not tolerate any and all behavior.
+No good parent does.

 Loving Christ, coming unto Him, and letting our will be swallowed up in His enables us to reach our full potential as children of God, to eventually, become as He is.